COA Service Schedule Announced for Fourth of July

-In recognition of Presidents Day, City of Amarillo (COA) offices will be closed on Monday (February 17).
-The COA service schedule for the week of Presidents Day: The schedule for Solid Waste services: Ross Rogers and Comanche Trail Golf Complexes will have normal hours of operation.
-For more information contact City of Amarillo Media Relations Manager Dave Henry […]
+In recognition of Juneteenth, the City of Amarillo (COA) offices will be closed on Thursday (June 19).
+The COA service schedule for the week of Juneteenth: The schedule for Solid Waste services: Ross Rogers and Comanche Trail […]

 Select A Language to Translate This Page